Cvam-1611/DBMS-Project/README.md

 3. Mov_review(contains reviews and corresponding rating)

 ## Machine Learning Model
-To ML model was trained using a movie review dataset which contains reviews with its corresponding rating.
+A movie review dataset was used to train the machine learning model, which comprises reviews and their related ratings.
-The testing was done on 5 classification algorithm namely
+The training/testing was done on 5 classification algorithm namely
 1. **Logistic Regression**
 2. **SVC Classifier**
 3. **Random Forest Classifier**